 Possible reasons your dog won’t go potty or poop in the yard

 - He’s distracted in the yard.
-(Neighbor dogs, certain smells, noises, he’s looking for other family members)
+(Neighbor dogs, smells, noises, looking for other family members)

-- He doesn’t like the surface in the yard (or the potty area of your apartment complex), whether it’s woodchips, wet grass, dirty snow, etc.
+- He doesn’t like the surface in the yard, whether it’s woodchips, wet grass, dirty snow, etc.

-- She doesn’t like the smells from so many other dogs (if you’re in an apartment) or from himself (if you have a small yard).
+- She doesn’t like the smells from so many other dogs (common if you’re in an apartment)

-- He doesn’t want to step in the pee or smells from other dogs or from himself.
+- He doesn’t want to step in the pee from other dogs or from himself

-- Your dog prefers to pee on bushes vs. grass & there aren’t any bushes in the yard.
+- Your dog prefers to pee on bushes & there aren’t any bushes in the yard

-- He feels like your small yard is an extension of the house (his “den”) & he doesn’t want to soil the area.
+- He feels like your small yard is an extension of the house & doesn’t want to soil the area

 - He’s never had a yard before so this is new to him – Perhaps he peed only on concrete at a shelter or only on walks in a past apartment home.